-Hotraco Agri offers complete automation systems that regulate, control and monitor all your barn processes.
-These systems are suitable for all types of housing for broilers, layers, breeders and pullets and can be remotely controlled via computer, tablet or smartphone.
+Hotraco Agri offers complete poultry automation systems that regulate, control and monitor all your barn processes.
+These poultry automation systems are suitable for all types of housing for broilers, layers, breeders and pullets and can be remotely controlled via computer, tablet or smartphone.

-Please contact us to learn more about how you can benefit from our barn automation.Contact our poultry team
+Please contact us to learn more about how you can benefit from our poultry farm systems.Contact our poultry team

 The new 3 floor aviary farm, with 150.000 layers, is controlled by an innovative Fortica® control panel.

 Lamberdina's Hoeve is one of the most sustainable poultry farms in the world.

 The first chickens have arrived in the new broiler house in Poland.
 This brand new broiler house with 66400 broilers is completely controlled by the all-in-one Fortica® system.

 In Spain, three new breeder houses are being built.
 The animals will be fed under control of the innovative Fortica® system with special hopper feeding regulation for breeders.
 With this control, the poultry farmer can not only ration the feed, he can also control the amount of feed and feed composition for cocks and hens separately.
 This makes it possible to ensure the optimum condition of the animals and achieve a maximum number of hatching eggs and high fertilization rate.